EwenLaudet/Project1-shopping-list/README.md

 ### The client-side

-The client-side views are stored in the views folder and include the following files:
+<p>The client-side views are stored in the views folder and include the following files:</p>

-home.eta: main page with the application statistics. lists.eta: page managing all the shopping lists. list.eta: the list page managing list items.
+<p>'home.eta': main page with the application statistics.<br>
+'lists.eta': page managing all the shopping lists.<br>
+'list.eta': the list page managing list items.</p>

-The pages uses the same layout in "layouts/layout.eta".
-The layout is using the CDN bootstrap.
+<p>The pages uses the same layout in "layouts/layout.eta".
+The layout is using the CDN bootstrap.</p>

 ### The server-side

 There is a controller for each page:

-listController.js
-shoppingListItemController.js
+listController.js<br>
+shoppingListItemController.js<br>
 statisticsController.js

 The controllers are requesting services for lists or items from the shopping lists while the services are querying to the database:

-listService.js
+listService.js<br>
 shoppingListItemService.js

 ### The database